2017-2018 Ekdahl Lecture Series

 Cheryl S. Durst, FIIDA, LEED, Executive VP and CEO of IIDA

-Her work encompasses a wide range of scales and project types, from public parks and plazas to large-scale landscape planning and waterfront projects.
+Gina’s work encompasses a wide range of scales and project types, from public parks and plazas to large-scale landscape planning and waterfront projects.
 She brings to each project a passion for the process of making vibrant landscape spaces—from the conceptual design to the details of implementation—with a particular focus on the life and use of urban, public environments.
+Gina led the design of the Chicago Riverwalk, Boston’s Lawn on D, Council Bluff’s Tom Hanafan Rivers Edge Park and Raleigh’s Moore Square and strategic planning efforts including the Cedar Rapids Flood Recovery Planning, the Rebuild by Design Competition and the Changing Course Competition while a principal with Sasaki.

 Marlon Blackwell, FAIA,